What is LiDAR?

 How LiDAR works

-LiDAR works on the same principles as radar ("radio detection and ranging," a location system often used by ships and planes) and sonar ("sonic navigation and ranging," a system typically used by submarines).
+LiDAR works on the same principles as radar ("radio detection and ranging," a location system that is often used by ships and planes) and sonar ("sonic navigation and ranging," a system that is typically used by submarines).
 All three technologies emit waves of energy to detect and track objects.
 The difference is that while radar uses microwaves and sonar uses sound waves, LiDAR uses reflected light, which can measure distance faster, with greater precision and higher resolution than either radar or sonar.

 LiDAR Components